emmajanedrews/base-template/_posts/2018-01-22-is-reno-a-buyers-or-sellers-market.md

 Because we’re in a seller’s market, sellers have the upper hand in most negotiations.
 If you’re looking to sell your home, I encourage you to put it on the market before spring.
 If you’re looking to buy, lock in your loan before interest rates rise in 2018.

-If you have any other questions about our market or you’re thinking of buying or selling a home, don’t hesitate to reach call or email us for a free real estate consultation.
+If you have any other questions about our market or you’re thinking of buying or selling a home, don’t hesitate to call or email us for a free real estate consultation.
 We’d be happy to help you.